 They made wreaths.
 You took moss and wrapped it around a wire and stuffed your pine needles and pine cones and holly, and it made a pretty wreath.
 The mantles would have holly and yaupon and candles.
 There was a homemade wreath on the front door.
 They used berries for color and clusters of pine cones for decorations” (Interview, 1979).

-Robert Lee Foy, Sr.’s second wife, Grandma Lee, remembers frozen eggnog, ambrosia, and the camellia bush out front as large as the 3rd story of the manor house.
-Christmas was in the front parlor, and she had a card table set up with a puzzle a lot of the time (Interview, 1979).
+Robert Lee Foy, Sr.’s second wife, Grandma Lee, remembers frozen eggnog, ambrosia, and the camellia bush out front as large as the 3rd story of the Manor House.
+Christmas morning was in the front parlor, and she had a card table set up with a puzzle (Interview, 1979).